murrayjbrown/holochain-kennel/README.md

 hcd web # if you want to really start to use the app
 ```

-If you want to just see Clutter in action, the best way to try out Clutter on your own is to run 2 instances of Clutter and your own Bootstrap server.
-So download the latest release from [Clutter Release](https://github.com/Holochain/clutter/releases), unzip it and make 2 copies of the contents into folders called clutter1 and clutter2.
+If you want to just see Litter in action, the best way to try out Litter on your own is to run 2 instances of Litter and your own Bootstrap server.
+So clone the latest release from [Litter Release](https://github.com/murrayjbrown/holochain-litter.git) and make 2 copies of the contents into folders called litter1 and litter2.
 Both folders will have a dna folder and a ui folder in each.

-Firstly run the bootstrap server which will let each instance of Clutter know about its peers.
+Firstly run the bootstrap server which will let each instance of Litter know about its peers.
 The ```bs```  command is part of the Holochain install.
 If it doesn't work you probably need to set the $GO_PATH variable.
 (Soon we won't need this step)
 ```
   bs
 ```